ma-gupta/Fractal_Generator/README.md

 # Fractal Generator

 Uses C++ code that is rendered using OpenGL and the GLFW framework.
 Creates 4 different fractal types (Sierpinski Triangle, Squares and Diamonds, Koch Snowflake, and Dragon Curve) that have interactive feactures via keyboard controls.
+Each depth of the fractal will display as a different randomly generated color.

 ## Keyboard Controls
 Change scenes: